wyx827/2024USpresidentialelection/README.md

 ## Statement on LLM usage

 The ChatGPT-4 model assisted in writing some aspects of the code and refining the wording.
 The complete chat history can be found in `other/llm_usage/usage.txt`.

-## Some checks

-- [ ] Change the rproj file name so that it's not starter_folder.Rproj
-- [ ] Change the README title so that it's not Starter folder
-- [ ] Remove files that you're not using
-- [ ] Update comments in R scripts